Place Archive

 Photos

-Club La Vela in Panama City Beach, Florida, is shown from its pool deck, with the nightclub’s main building, elevated walkways, and outdoor entertainment area visible.
-The venue promoted itself as the largest nightclub in the United States and operated as a major spring break destination on the Gulf Coast, with multiple rooms, bars, and poolside amenities.
-Club La Vela closed after sustaining severe damage during Hurricane Michael in 2018.
+Club La Vela in Panama City Beach, Florida, includes a pool deck, elevated walkways, and the nightclub’s main building.
+The venue operated as a large spring break nightclub on the Gulf Coast and promoted itself as the largest nightclub in the United States.
+It closed after sustaining severe damage during Hurricane Michael in 2018.

-A person walks on the beach at Panama City Beach, Florida, along the Gulf Coast, during sunset.
+Beachgoers on Panama City Beach, Florida, walk and relax along the Gulf shoreline.

-A person walks along the shoreline at Panama City Beach, Florida, on the Gulf of Mexico.
-Panama City Beach is part of the Florida Panhandle coast and is known for a tourism-based economy centered on its long sandy beachfront and access to swimming, boating, and fishing.
-The area became a major resort destination in the late 20th century, with seasonal visitation including spring break travel and family beach tourism.
+A lone person walks along the shoreline at Panama City Beach, Florida, on the Gulf of Mexico.
+The beach is part of the Florida Panhandle coast and is a major vacation destination with long stretches of white sand and access to swimming, boating, and fishing.

-A beachfront resort pool deck and raised wooden boardwalk are shown in Panama City Beach, Florida.
-The boardwalk crosses the dune line to provide controlled pedestrian access from the property to the Gulf-side beach, where sand fencing and sea oats help stabilize the coastal dunes.
-The compact pool terrace, sun loungers, and adjacent seating areas are typical of lodging properties built along the beach to concentrate guest amenities on a narrow strip between the building and the protected shoreline.
+A beachfront resort pool deck and raised wooden boardwalk in Panama City Beach, Florida.
+The boardwalk crosses the dune line to provide access from the property to the Gulf-side beach, where sand fencing and sea oats help stabilize the dunes.
+The pool terrace includes lounge chairs and seating areas adjacent to the boardwalk.

-Club La Vela in Panama City Beach, Florida, in December 2009.
-The beachfront entertainment complex was promoted as the largest nightclub in the United States and was closely associated with Panama City Beach’s spring break tourism economy during the 1990s and 2000s.
-Visible on the building are the club’s main entrance, an MTV Tower sign, and a Beach-Clubwear retail space, with a club-branded promotional vehicle parked in front.
+Club La Vela in Panama City Beach, Florida, is shown in December 2009.
+The beachfront nightclub was promoted as the largest in the United States and was closely tied to the city’s spring break tourism economy in the 1990s and 2000s.
+The building includes the main entrance, an MTV Tower sign, a Beach-Clubwear storefront, and a club-branded vehicle parked outside.

 Built in Minneapolis